PluMGMK/vbesvga.drv/README.md

 ### Mode selection

-When Windows boots, the driver queries the BIOS for available modes, and automatically selects the first one which fulfills the following criteria:
+When Windows boots, the driver queries the BIOS for available modes, and evaluates each one which fulfills the following criteria:

 * Supported by the current hardware according to the BIOS
 * Graphics mode (not text)
 * Colour mode (not black & white)
-* Resolution matches what was specified in `SYSTEM.INI` (or the monitor's preferred resolution, or the default value of 1024×768)
 * Total bit depth (i.e. red+green+blue+padding) is exactly 1, 2, 3 (unless `Allow3ByteMode=0`) or 4 bytes
 * Either packed-pixel or direct-colour framebuffer

-* Significant bit depth (i.e. red+green+blue but without padding) matches what was specified in `SYSTEM.INI`
+Each mode which fulfills these criteria is assigned a "score", indicating how well it matches the desired resolution and depth specified in `SYSTEM.INI`.
+The score is the sum of four components:

+* Absolute difference of width (in pixels) from the `SYSTEM.INI` spec (or, by default, your monitor's preferred width, or 1024)
+* Absolute difference of height (in scanlines) from the `SYSTEM.INI` spec (or, by default, your monitor's preferred height, or 768)
+* Absolute difference of significant depth (in bits) from the `SYSTEM.INI` spec (or, by default, 24)
+* +1 if you asked for a linear mode (i.e. if `PreferBankedModes=0`) but it can only work with bank switching, or *vice versa* (see [below](#linear-modes-and-double-buffering) for more details)

+If it doesn't find a perfect match among your system's VBE modes, the driver also checks mode `13h`, which is the standard 320×200×8 VGA mode.
+Depending on your configuration options, this may or may not turn out to be the best-scoring mode.

-The driver searches for linear modes (as defined [below](#linear-modes-and-double-buffering)) first, and if it can't find any (or the system can't support them), it goes back and looks for bank-switching modes (or *vice versa* if `PreferBankedModes=1`).
-If it can't find any mode matching the above criteria, it will switch the display back to text mode, print an error message and return to DOS.
-Note that this automatic search is the only way the driver selects modes: you cannot give it a specific VESA mode number to use.
+If you know what resolution your monitor and card support, then set the `Width` and `Height` accordingly (or allow them to be autodetected).
+Note that this automatic search and scoring system is the only way the driver selects modes: you cannot give it a specific VESA mode number to use.

-If you know what resolution your monitor and card support, then set the `Width` and `Height` accordingly (or allow them to be autodetected), and the driver will either boot successfully or give you a list of `Depth` values to try (if the default, 24 bits, isn't supported).

 If you're not sure which resolution to try, the `VIDMODES.COM` tool included in the releases can list the available modes on your system to give some idea.
 Example output running under DOSBox-X 2024.07.01[^2]:
 ```